rmyers/cannula/README.md

 Using GraphQL you can simplify your web application stack and reduce dependencies to achieve the same customer experience without regret.
-By using just a few core libraries you can increase productivity and make your application easier to maintain.
+By using a schema to define your application you can auto generate much of the code you need to interact with it.

 Our Philosophy:
 1. Make your site easy to maintain.